-The MCP3461/2/4 incorporate multiple interrupt mechanisms to be able to synchronize the device with a MCU and to warn against external perturbations.
+The MCP3561/2/4 incorporate multiple interrupt mechanisms to be able to synchronize the device with an MCU and to warn against external perturbations.
 There are four events that can generate interrupt flags:

-- conversion start
+- · conversion start

-- · data ready
+- data ready

-- Power-on-Reset
+- POR

 - · CRC error on the register map configuration

-Additionally, there are three independent interrupt mechanisms that allow the devices to be implemented in many different applications and many different configurations.
-A summary of the different mechanisms is available on the Table 6-2 (Interrupt description summary table).
+Additionally, there are three independent interrupt mechanisms that allow the devices to be implemented in many different applications and configurations.
+A summary of the different mechanisms is available in Table 6-3.